 The Prosecuting Attorney failed to disclose the affidavit of Anthony Davis to each and every defendant that Rick Torres participated in arresting after Torres murdered Wilkinson in 2005.
 The lawsuit where Judge Settle deems that Torres made conflicting statements is Wilkinson v.
 Torres which was finally decided in 2010.
 The affidavit of Anthony Davis was filed 3 years after the IA investigation was closed 2005.
 The affidavit and the false statements made by Torres have been hidden from each defendant Rick Torres arrested.
 Brady v.
 Maryland, a court case decided in 1963 requires the Prosecuting Attorney to turn over any evidence that may be helpful to a defendant.
 This is further evidence that the officials in Clark County are covering up the murder of Jason Wilkinson.

 Torres has returned to working for a subsidiary of the Lind Group after his 6 days notice he gave Clark County Sheriff when he resigned.

 The Clark County Prosecuting Attorney's Office will not respond to requests regarding the affidavit Anthony Davis filed in 2008 depicting the murder.
-Nor will they respond to request for information as to what Clark County Officials have seen the affidavit of Anthony Davis.
+Nor will they respond to the request for information as to whether Clark County Officials have seen the affidavit of Anthony Davis.
 They have also been provided the transcript of the 2019 interview of Anthony Davis and will not respond to it.